darena-solutions/bluebuttonpro-public/docs/source/_hidden/getting-started.rst

 To get started with the BlueButtonPRO platform, you must first contact our sales department.
 During that process, they will have created a new organization for you and will have created a user account that will be listed as the administrator of that organization.
 A FHIR server will also be provisioned for this organization.
-This data will be created in our sandbox :doc:`environment <environments>`.
+This data will be created in our sandbox environment.
 An account and one or more organizations may also be provisioned for you in our production environment by our sales team.
 However, use of the production environment will need approval.
 Refer to the :ref:`getting-started-production-submit-for-review` section for more information.
 You will typically test and play around with our platform in the sandbox